Temuulen-M/QR_code_generator/README.md

-simple QR code generator with the use of the "qrcode" python library
+simple QR code generator with the use of the `qrcode` python library